 If you're really good, you might even get your work published on the website of our research institute CFOM, and go on a trip to present your work to the European Parliament in Brussels.
 And if this is not enough, we also host the International Journalism Week and the Global Journalism Film Festival – you won't get bored!

-The course comprises six core modules and three optional modules.
+The course comprises five core modules and four optional modules.
 For completing each module successfully, you gain 15 credits (except for your dissertation, which is worth 60 credits).
 To be awarded the degree you must gain a total of 180 credits.

 In the first semester you will take four core modules: